OmniDocLayout: Towards Diverse Document Layout Generation via Coarse-to-Fine LLM Learning: Methodology

-Following previous work~\citep{inoue2023layoutdm,guerreiro2024layoutflow,zhang2025smaller}, a document layout is represented as a set of 5-tuples: where $c$ denotes the element category, $x,y$ are the horizontal and vertical coordinates of the bounding box (either the top-left corner or the center point), and $w,h$ are its width and height.
+where $c$ denotes the element category, $x,y$ are the horizontal and vertical coordinates of the bounding box (either the top-left corner or the center point), and $w,h$ are its width and height, respectively.

 As stated in our contributions, unlike all prior approaches, we formulate complex layout generation task as a two-stage \textit{Coarse-to-Fine learning paradigm}, which enables enable the model to learn complex layout logic from easy to hard.
-Let $\displaystyle \mathbb{D}_{\mathrm{coar}}=\{ D^{(m)}_{\mathrm{coar}} \}_{m=1}^{M}\vphantom{\big|}$ be a \textbf{diverse collection} of document types with a \textbf{coarse-grained} label set $\displaystyle \mathbb{C}_{\mathrm{coar}}\vphantom{\big|}$, and let $\displaystyle D_{\mathrm{fine}}$ be the \textbf{specific complex} domain with a \textbf{fine-grained} label set $\displaystyle \mathbb{C}_{\mathrm{fine}}\vphantom{\big|}$.
-We first perform Stage 1 on the diverse data of OmniLayout-1M to acquire basic layout abilities in spatial organization, and then conduct Stage 2 on a fine-grained annotated dataset (\emph{e.g.}, M\textsuperscript{6}Doc) to adapt to the target domain with complex element categories as shown in Fig.~\ref{fig:main}.
+This is motivated by our observation that, although different document types exhibit highly diverse layout styles, they share fundamental aesthetic principles, such as maintaining alignment and avoiding overlap.
+In our implementation, as shown in Eq.~\ref{eq:2}, we let $\displaystyle \mathbb{D}_{\mathrm{coar}}=\{ D^{(m)}_{\mathrm{coar}} \}_{m=1}^{M}\vphantom{\big|}$ be a \textbf{diverse collection} of document types with a \textbf{coarse-grained} label set $\displaystyle \mathbb{C}_{\mathrm{coar}}\vphantom{\big|}$, and let $\displaystyle D_{\mathrm{fine}}$ be the \textbf{specific complex} domain with a \textbf{fine-grained} label set $\displaystyle \mathbb{C}_{\mathrm{fine}}\vphantom{\big|}$.
+We first perform Stage 1 on the diverse data of OmniDocLayout-1M to acquire basic layout principles in spatial organization, and then conduct Stage 2 on a fine-grained annotated dataset (\emph{e.g.}, M\textsuperscript{6}Doc) to adapt to the target domain with complex element categories.
+We find that this paradigm significantly reduces learning difficulty, enabling Stage 2 to require only a small number of diverse, fine-grained annotated samples (typically a few hundred) for effective adaptation, thus overcoming both the scarcity of fine-grained annotation and the difficulty of directly learning complex layouts.